Best Of16 min read

 1. Robinhood — Best for Beginner Stock Traders

-Robinhood basically invented the commission-free trading era, and it's still one of the most recognizable names in the space.
-The interface is clean, account setup is fast, and you can buy fractional shares starting at $1.
-Look, it's not perfect — the 2021 GameStop controversy left a real trust issue for a lot of users, and honestly, I think the app still gets more credit than it deserves on the customer support front — but for a young adult who wants to dip their toes into individual stock trading, it's hard to beat the simplicity.
+Robinhood basically invented the commission-free trading movement, and it's still one of the most recognizable names around.
+The interface is clean, account setup takes just a few minutes, and you can buy fractional shares starting at just $1.
+Look, it's not perfect — the 2021 GameStop situation left a real trust issue for a lot of users, and the customer support side honestly gets more credit than it probably deserves — but if you're a young adult who just wants to try out individual stock trading, it's tough to beat for simplicity.

 Key Features: